One of the questions we hear frequently from new clients is, what do I do with all this employer stock?

 Unlike with stock options, the full value of your RSUs is counted as ordinary income in the year they vest.
 That tax bill adds up fast!
 To help offset that cost, many companies will automatically sell a portion of your new RSUs to cover the taxes.

 Here’s where an advisor really comes in handy: At that point, employees must decide if they want to sell off the rest of their shares or hold onto them longer.
 Selling right away minimizes your capital gains tax on the value increase, but if your company is healthy, those shares may continue increasing in value.
 Every individual situation is unique and should be considered independently.

 Watch your risk when it comes to stock options

 Holding a significant amount of employee stock can be a great work benefit, but it can also open you up to significant risk.
 To protect your assets from market fluctuations and drops, your portfolio should be diversified.
 If everything in your portfolio is moving in the same direction, it’s time to diversify!

 Exercising your stock options comes with overexposure risk and major tax considerations.
 Before you make a decision, always talk to a financial advisor about your particular situation.

 Got stock options?
 Cook can help!

-If you have questions about your employer’s stock plan, just reach out.
-Grab a 15-minute spot on our calendar or send us a message below.
+If you have questions about your employer’s stock options, just reach out.
 We look forward to connecting with you!